-There are a vast amount–arguably a surplus –of social media (SM) platforms available for use by anyone with internet access.
+There are a vast amount–arguably a surplus –of social media platforms available for use by anyone with internet access.
 These social platforms are drawing well over a billion users, and counting, into active participation.
 This explosion of individual engagement is changing the way businesses interact with their customers, on both a personal and organizational level.

 Social-media literacy is fast becoming a source of competitive advantage for organizations large and small.
 On the dawn of the web 2.0 revolution, I write this post with the aim of providing a small guiding light to aid in your navigation through the growing, and sometimes daunting, socialsphere.

-Gaining Trust through SM outlets:
+Gaining trust through social media outlets:

 -Gain a large base of supporters (Facebook ‘likes’, Twitter ‘followers’, etc).